-I believe the biggest advantage is that I feel at home or at least feel comfortable when I arrive alone to a place I never been before.
+I believe the biggest advantage is that I feel at home or at least feel comfortable when I arrive alone at a place I have never been before.
 I have met a lot of people from different cultures and classes during my childhood.
 The disadvantage is that I am a restless person.

 What was the first real project/series you did? what was it about and why?

 The first one was about a teenage mom, 15 years ago.
 People in my class at Fatamorgan (photo school in Copenhagen) did not find the subject as something special, this was before the TV show Teen Mom.
 In my thought, it was fascinating the responsibility of a child to take care of a child yourself.
 After that I started working on ” The Milky Way” about the years between childhood and grown-up, I didn´t know it would end up to anything but 10 years later it was a book and now I have a big exhibition with ”The Milky Way” at Sune Jonssons museum in Umeå.

 « I try to capture the feeling that things are happening beneath the surface.
 As the surface tension is ready to burst. »

 There is a strange atmosphere in your photos where people seem elsewhere to be helpless about their fate.
 Embroiled in their lives, a kind of resignation that contrasts with what one might think of you, your freedom to travel and reinvent yourself through your photos.